 - All volunteers are given a copy of the Volunteer Policy and asked to sign a Volunteer Agreement - All of our frequent volunteers must have been cleared by the Disclosure and Barring Service (DBS).
-Where a volunteer is engaged in a 'one-off' activity e.g. helping supervise a group of pupils as part of a class visit, no formal checks are required, as they will be supervised at all times.
-However, such volunteers, who will be under the constant supervision of school staff, must read and sign our Off-Site Visit Agreement (Appendix 3).
+Where a volunteer is engaged in a 'one-off' activity, e.g. helping supervise a group of pupils as part of a class visit, no formal checks are required, as they will be supervised at all times.
+However, such volunteers, who will be under the constant supervision of school staff, must read the visit's Risk Assessment and itinerary, as well as any other relevant documents for the trip.
 Any concerns a volunteer has about safeguarding issues, should be referred to the DSL or Headteacher.